phidatahq/phidata/cookbook/examples/personalization/README.md

 - Open [localhost:8501](http://localhost:8501) to view the streamlit app.
 - Enter a username to associate with the memory.
-- Add to memory: "Refer to me as bestie"
 - Add to memory: "Always respond with a nice greeting and salutation"
-- Add to memory: "I like docs so add a dog pun in the response"
+- Add to memory: "I like dogs so always include a dog pun in the response"
+- Ask questions like:
+  - Compare nvidia and amd, use all the tools available
+  - Whats happening in france?
+  - Summarize our conversation
 - Add a website to the knowledge base: https://techcrunch.com/2024/04/18/meta-releases-llama-3-claims-its-among-the-best-open-models-available/
 - Ask questions like:
-  - What did Meta release?
-  - Tell me more about the Llama 3 models?
+  - Tell me about Llama 3?
-  - Whats the latest news from Meta?
+  - Whats the latest news from Meta AT?
-  - Summarize our conversation

 ### 6. Message on [discord](https://discord.gg/4MtYHHrgA8) if you have any questions

 ### 7. Star ⭐️ the project if you like it.

-### 8. Share with your friends: [https://git.new/auto-rag](https://git.new/auto-rag)
+### 8. Share with your friends: [https://git.new/personalization](https://git.new/personalization)